aring99/DevOpsRepository/README.md

-# DevOpsStuff
+# DevOpsRepository

-This is a random collection of exercises I am populating
+This is a collection of exercises.